networktocode/awesome-network-automation/README.md

  - [Meraki Dashboard API](https://dashboard.meraki.com/api_docs) - Manage network environments within Meraki's cloud management tools.
    - [Meraki Dashboard API What's New](https://create.meraki.io/whats-new/) - Documentation of changes to API endpoints.
  - [Palo Alto Networks PAN-OS API](https://www.paloaltonetworks.com/documentation/80/pan-os/xml-api) - PAN-OS 8.0 XML API Reference.

+ ## Git

+- [Learn Git Branching](https://learngitbranching.js.org/) - Learn Git Branching helps learn Git concepts through a series of small interactive lessons in which the learner is able to actually execute the git commands inside of the shell in the browser and visually observe the results of the commands.
+- [Learn Git Branching Sandbox](https://learngitbranching.js.org/?NODEMO) - This is a sandbox for practicing any git concepts you desire.
+Provides a shell and visual feedback of the results of your git commands.

+## Regex

+- [Regular Expressions 101](https://regex101.com/r/KtD6ib/1) - Regular Expressions 101 provides tools for developing and testing any regex you need in whatever language you select.
+A regex sandbox is provided to help you see the results of your regex.
+- [W3 Schools Python RegEx](https://www.w3schools.com/python/python_regex.asp) - W3 Schools Python RegEx section is a straightforward and easy cheatsheet for developing regexes.

 # Open Source Projects